faycalki/Celsius_to_Fahrenheit_and_vice_versa_converter/README.md

 python c_to_f_and_vice_versa.py
 ```

-Once the code is executed, you will be provided with a prompt asking you whether you want to convert from Celsius to Fahrenheit or Fahrenheit to Celsius, then another prompt asking you for the temperature to convert.
+Once the code is executed, you will be provided with a prompt asking you what scale you want to convert from, then another prompt asking you for the temperature to convert.
+The output will be all the temperature scales supported.

 ## Developing